Become part of something special!

 How come I've never heard of Palace Hand?

-Palace Hand has little reliable information available in the English language.
-There is quite a bit of information online in the Japanese language.
+There is quite a bit of information online in the Japanese language, but, unfortunately, most of the information in English is very inaccurate and written by people who have not studied the style.
 In Okinawa, there are only about 7 or 8 dojo's practicing Palace Hand and they are not interested in spreading the art.

 Are you affiliated with schools in Japan?